tancehao/htmlparse/README.md

 It converts a html document into a tree.
 Each node in the tree is either a tag or a text.
 Given a tag, a programmer

-can easily get its original infos, including its metadata, its childrent, its siblings and the text wrapped in it.
+can easily get its original infos, including its metadata, its children, its siblings and the text wrapped in it.

-One can also modify a tree, by writing text or tags into a tag.
+One can also modify a tree, by writing something into or delete a tag.

 It can be used in web crawlers, analysis, batch formating and etc.